-Act one will calm, act two will excite and the finale will not only make you cry, it will force you to think about the things that really matter.
+Act one will calm, act two will excite, and the finale will not only make you cry, but it will also force you to think about the things that really matter.

 The immediate reaction to Wilder’s play is one of simplicity.
 But don’t let that simplicity confuse you with something less than fulfilling because while not much happens in Grover’s Corners, New Hampshire, it is so filled with life that it will simply transport you.

 Of course, helping to immerse us into Wilder’s world is the skilled ensemble of Osimous Theatre led by Artistic Director Bob Frazer, who also plays the role of Stage Manager here.

 The first to break down the fourth wall, Frazer helps set the stage and the characters we are about to meet.
 With clipboard in hand, Frazer moves seamlessly from the pre-show announcements to his duties inside the play itself, as if Wilder, too, had written the reminder to turn off cellphones.
 There is friendly ease about him that helps us feel as if we’re as vital and integral, as any of the actors on stage, to what is about to happen.